The Top 10 Hiking Adventures in Mountaineer Country

 As the 3rd most forested state, West Virginia is the perfect place to see fall color.
 To help you explore the more than 1,500+ miles of trails within the state, we have teamed up with AllTrails, the #1 hiking app.
 Click the button below to start traversing the trails of West Virginia.

 Coopers Rock State Forest is one of Mountaineer Country’s most popular destinations.
 With 21 different trails weaving nearly 50 miles through the beautiful woodlands of West Virginia, Coopers Rock State Forest offers easy to moderate hiking trails to fit you and your family’s hiking style.

 - Be on the lookout for the eco-sculptures located near the main overlook of Coopers Rock State Forest!

 - Roadside Trail – An easy trail that leads from the parking lot located near the forest entrance to the main scenic overlook, a 1,200-foot drop to the Cheat River Canyon.

 - Rattlesnake Trail – Winds along the rocky cliffs parallel to the rim of the Cheat River Canyon.

 - Raven Rock – Leads to the Raven’s Rock overlook, offering a different, yet spectacular view of the Cheat River Canyon.

 - Rhododendron Trail – The perfect place to see the state flower, the rhododendron.
 Along the trail, the Henry Clay Iron Furnace that was used to produce iron in the 1800s can be found.

-- Virgin Hemlock Trail – An easy one hour hike through a hemlock trees grove dating around 300 years old.
+- Virgin Hemlock Trail – An easy one-hour hike through a hemlock tree grove dating around 300 years old.
 Listen for the stream trickling along the trail.